 RELIGIOUS OBSERVANCE FORM

+Students should read the UCEM Policy on Religious Observance in conjunction with this form.

-Students who are unable to take examinations on a particular day during the published examination periods for reasons of religious observance (e.g. Sabbath, Friday Prayers) should complete this form and return it to the Examinations and Progression Team within four weeks of registering to commence a module.
+Students who are unable to take examinations on a particular day during the published examination periods for reasons of religious observance (e.g. Sabbath, Friday Prayers) should complete this form and submit it to Student Central no later than 8 weeks before the examination is due to take place.

 Please note that while UCEM will make every effort to avoid the times/dates in your request, owing to the logistical difficulties of scheduling a large number of examinations worldwide in a limited number of days, it may not be possible to avoid those times/dates.
-Students should read the UCEM Policy on Religious Observance in conjunction with this form.

 Personal Details: